When referencing an optimized image, you may need to make changes to the HTML on your website and/or the way images are displayed in native apps.

 Save-Data client hint is also supported.
 This client hint does not require opt-in as it is enabled by the end user.
 In cases where

-Save-Data: on is present in the request, ImageEngine will apply additional compression to the image to further reduce the byte size.
+Save-Data: ?1 is present in the request, ImageEngine will apply additional compression to the image to further reduce the byte size.

-ImageEngine decide what good enough visual quality of the optimized images by calculating the structural similarity index or SSIM.
+ImageEngine decides what good enough visual quality of the optimized images by calculating the structural similarity index or SSIM.
 There are many tools that implement SSIM.
 One of them is the DSSIM tool.

 By default, ImageEngine automatically calibrates its optimization based on the requesting device, so the resulting DSSIM scores will vary.
 The average DSSIM score for ImageEngine’s optimized images was 0.00488, and the median was 0.00427.